adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 ---
 title:  "Cheminformatics for Risk Assessment of Transformation Products"
 ---
-## MCS Tanimoto Similarity, 6000+ Transformations, Resistance and Ecological Risk Assessment
+## MCS Tanimoto Similarity, 6000+ Transformations, Antimicrobial Resistance and Ecological Risk Assessment

 *I'm back after a hiatus, and by hiatus I mean finishing my PhD (December 2022).
 I now work as a software developer at an environmental analytics company here in Luxembourg - more about that in a later post.*

 I came across an interesting [review](https://doi.org/10.1021/acs.est.2c09854) published just 6 days ago related to the **risk assessment of antimicrobials** in Environmental Science & Technology.

-This line in the abstract caught my eye: *we propose evaluation of structural similarity between parent compounds and TPs for TP risk assessment*.
+This line in the abstract caught my eye: *"we propose evaluation of structural similarity between parent compounds and TPs for TP risk assessment"*.

 Some environmental chemistry context: there is concern about increasing antimicrobial resistance worldwide, as it poses threats to the health of humans, animals, and the environment.
 Antimicrobial resistance (e.g., to antibiotics) has been growing because of their widespread use, dating back to the discovery of penicilin in the 50s.